 Obesity in Canada

-One in four adult Canadians and one in 10 children are clinically obese, meaning six million Canadians living with obesity require immediate support in managing and controlling their excess weight.
+One in four adult Canadians and one in 10 children have clinical obesity, meaning six million Canadians living with obesity require immediate support in managing and controlling their excess weight.
 As a leading cause of type 2 diabetes, high blood pressure, heart disease, stroke, arthritis and cancer, the condition impacts those who have obesity, their families, employers, neighbours, health practitioners and governments.

 The impact of bias and discrimination against people with obesity is comparable to that of racial discrimination, and it’s just as common.
 Weight bias translates into significant inequities in employment, health, health care and education, often due to widespread negative stereotypes that persons with obesity are lazy, unmotivated or lacking in self‐discipline.